tdebatty/jinu/README.md

 This report will contain:
 * the details of the case (name, hashtag, number of iterations, tests, classpath used etc.)
-* the details of the system on which the test was run (JVM memory, number of cores, hostname)
+* the details of the system on which the case was run (JVM memory, number of cores, hostname)
 * the results
 * the statistics regarding these results (average value, standard deviation and 95% confidence interval)
 * the similarity between tests (does test A produce the same average result as test B ?)